camillefk/camillefk/README.md

-## Olá!
-Bem-vindo(a) ao meu Github 🤍
+## Hello!
+Welcome to my Github 🤍

-**`Desenvolvedora Frontend`**
+**`Frontend Developer`**

-Me chamo Camille Focke, tenho 22 anos e estou finalizando o curso de Análise e Desenvolvimento de Sistemas.
-Disponibilizado pela Uninassau João Pessoa.
-Estou focando em aprender no momento linguagens e práticas utilizadas no desenvolvimento do frontend de um sistema, mas futuramente espero ser uma desenvolvedora fullstack!
+My name is Camille Focke, I am 22 years old, and I am finishing my degree in Systems Analysis and Development, offered by Uninassau João Pessoa.
+I am currently focusing on learning languages and practices used in frontend development, but in the future, I hope to become a full-stack developer!

 ---

-### Linguagens e Tecnologias
+### Languages and Technologies

 <img
     align="left"